AubinABADIE/LearnTogether/README.md

 *Usage*:  `#UPDATEDDEPARTMENT {mess}`

 ### \#CREATEDPROMO
-The server responds to a #CREATEPROMO injonction from the client by sending this.
+The server responds to a #CREATEPROMO injunction from the client by sending this.
 Arguments :
 - mess : String with the result of the action.
 *Usage*: `#CREATEDPROMO {mess}`